 Curriculum Builder is a BOLT plugin for Search Everything @ BU, the Bloomsburg University Andruss Library's EBSCO Discovery Service (EDS).
 It provides course instructors with a way to create and manage course reading lists within BOLT and allows them to bring library databases, ebooks, streaming video, and other digital resources directly into the online learning environment for students to use.

 For the most part, links to selected sources will be stable, especially to journal articles.
 The Library is committed to work with course instructors to maintain access to reading list resources.
 Please contact your liaison librarian with issues regarding access or for more information.

-Module 3 - Searching a Database
+Module 3 - How Do I Find a Book?

 To request books the Library does not own, please try E-ZBorrow first.
 E-ZBorrow is an unmediated system comprised of 50+ academic libraries in Pennsylvania and surrounding states that allows you to request your own books.
 You will need your HuskyID and network password to submit requests.
 Books may also be requested via ILLiad, but ILLiad requests are channeled through the ILL Office so they may take longer to arrive than E-ZBorrow requests.
 You will need your HuskyID and network password to submit requests via ILLiad.

 To request articles the Library does not own, please use ILLiad.
 You will need your HuskyID and network password.
 Consult the Interlibrary Loan web page for more information, or contact Andrea Schwartz, Coordinator of Interlibrary Loan, 570-389-4218, firstname.lastname@example.org.